Let’s face it. What else are you going to do? Ideas to get you inspired to make your backyard a place you want to self isolate.

 4. DO RAISED PLANTER BEDS

-These beds are poured concrete and completely change a plain, rectangular backyard instantly.
+The beds above are poured concrete and completely change a plain, rectangular backyard instantly.
 O.K., not instantly, probably weekstantly or monthstantly … but still.

-I built my raised beds out of pressure treated wood and they outline the entire backyard.
+I built my raised beds out of pressure treated wood which I stained black.
+They outline the entire backyard.
 You can see them below.

 (those lounge chairs are long gone because even though they looked great, they too were uncomfortable.
 This is the area my dining table and chairs are now.)